- Follow The Disciple's Road on WordPress.com

 Leave a comment

 I used my previous post to explain that Christians are the only people who can rightfully close their prayers with the words “in Jesus’ name.”
-With this post I want to offer a second fact about praying in Jesus’ name. … Continue reading →
+Now, with this post, I want to offer a second fact about praying in Jesus’ … Continue reading →

 Posted in Desires, Dying To Self, God's Will, Prayer, Prayer Requests, Series: "Praying in Jesus' Name", Submission